 The Connexus Group operates with co-terminus boards, where the board members act for and on behalf of the whole Group.
 South Shropshire Housing Limited (SSHA), Meres and Mosses Housing Association (MMHA), Herefordshire Housing (HHL) and Connexus Housing Limited share the same board members.

 The non-executive directors of the Group who were in office during the year and up to the date of signing the financial statements are set out below.
-The Board comprises of ten Ordinary board members.
-There is currently one vacancy on the Board.
+The Board comprises of eight Ordinary board members.

 Current Board members: